chiricaliviu/awsapimodule/README.md

 # awsapimodule
-Currently it is still work in progress.
-Currently the dynamic creation works for:
-- tables
-- policies
-- security roles

-Created a dynamic module foar creating an API on AWS, in this example i use the api to create a recipe api.
+Created a dynamic module foar creating an API on the AWS Cloud using Terraform.

 In the tfvars file you need to set up your table information such as name, billing method, hash_key and main atribute.